ObolNetwork/charon/docs/goguidelines.md

 > Note that we do use types and interfaces and methods and mutable state when required, we just prefer immutable values and functions where applicable.

-The following are examples of *functions and values over types
+The following are examples of *functions and values over types*:
 ### Prefer functions returning functions over new types with methods #1
 ```go
 // startReadyChecker returns a function that returns true if the app is ready.